z33kz33k/mtg/README.md

     * Both Archidekt decklist types featured in YT videos are supported: regular deck and snapshot deck
     * Both EDHREC decklist types featured in YT videos are supported: preview deck and average deck
     * Both MTGCircle decklist types featured in YT videos are supported: video deck and regular deck
-    * All Untapped decklist types featured in YT videos are supported: regular,profile and meta deck
+    * All Untapped decklist types featured in YT videos are supported: regular, profile and meta deck
     * Both old TCGPlayer site and TCGPlayer Infinite are supported
     * Both international and native Hareruya sites are supported
     * LigaMagic is the only sore spot that demands from me investing in scraping APIs to bypass